shawngraham/obsidian-student-starter-vault/1 reading notes/@bennettEnchantmentModernLife2001.md

 ---
-title: The Enchantment of Modern Life: Attachments, Crossings, and Ethics.
+title: "The Enchantment of Modern Life: Attachments, Crossings, and Ethics."
-authors: Jane Bennett
+authors: "Jane Bennett"
 year: 2001
 tags:
-date:
+date: 01-01-2021
 ---

 The Enchantment of Modern Life: Attachments, Crossings, and Ethics.